Mumbai CSMT–Amritsar Express: History

 1905 was the year when Agra got direct connection to Delhi via Mathura Chord.
-Legendary Punjab Mail was diverted via Chord & Kashi Express was introduced as an Bombay Express train between Bombay and Delhi from 1 February 1907, numbered 27 Down (towards Delhi) and 30 Up (towards Bombay).
+Legendary Punjab Mail was diverted via Chord and Kashi Express was introduced as an Bombay Express train between Bombay and Delhi from 1 February 1907, numbered 27 Down (towards Delhi) and 30 Up (towards Bombay).
 For the first few years of its run, it only carried third class carriages and was popularly known as the Delhi Express.

 From 1 September 1919, Delhi Express diverted to Allahabad & GUP Express commenced to connect Bombay to Delhi carrying passengers of all classes and with dining car.
 Through carriage to Lucknow was also added to the consist.
 This through carriage was detached at Jhansi, whence it was run through to Lucknow with a connecting train.

 During this period, the Punjab Mail used to depart from Bombay shortly after noon and arrive at Delhi on the next night.
 This made it very inconvenient for conveying mail between Bombay and Delhi, as the mail had to be posted early at Bombay and detained overnight at Delhi.
 The Delhi express however, departed from Bombay late night and arrived at Delhi on the morning of the third day.
 This schedule was better suited for the mail service and consequently, from 1 January 1921, the Delhi express started carrying mail between Bombay and Delhi.

 Between 1926 and 1930, due to the introduction of many new trains like the Frontier Mail and the Howrah–Lahore express, the Delhi express changed terminals several times.
 From 1 January 1926, the train started running through to Rawalpindi, over the tracks of the North Western railway.
 From 1 September of the same year, the run was extended to Peshawar, in competition to the BB&CIR's Frontier Mail which was also made into a regular train from the same day.
 The service was curtailed to Lahore from 1 September 1929 and extended back to Peshawar from 1 March 1930.
 Subsequently, the train was designated as 197 Down and 198 Up on the GIPR's tracks.

 Between September 1929 and March 1930, it used to carry the Mettupalayam–Lahore through carriages between Itarsi and Lahore.
 These carriages were run between Madras and Itarsi as the Grand Trunk Express.

 Like many trains operating in North India, this train's services were disrupted during the partition of India in 1947.
 After several temporary alterations in its route and schedule, from 12 January 1948, it resumed regular operations between Bombay and Delhi.
 Later the same year, its run was extended to Amritsar.